CAADE/CloudLet/docs/Actors/Application-Developer/Actor-Application Developer.rst

 Activities
 ----------

-Application Develoer will typically use existing services as well as develop new services.
+Application Developer will typically use existing services as well as develop new services.
 In order to use existing services they can look up the services or service stacks in the Cloudlet service registry either locally or globally.
 One the service or service stacks is selected.
 It can be used by the Application Developer to developer their application.